• Skip to primary navigation

 Sailor using megaphone

 Observation: Being a non-blabber is generally safer.
-While they may not understand all the variations of how to protect an idea, non-blabbers generally are very conservative about spreading information.
+While they may not understand all the variations of protecting an idea, non-blabbers generally are very conservative about spreading information.
 Good!
-Even better, know how to communicate just enough to build a group of interested buyers or funders that can be leveraged later.
+Even better, know how to communicate just enough information to build a group of interested buyers or funders that can be leveraged later.

 We’ll patent everything